eth-cscs/Prace-5IP/docs/linear_algebra/README.md

 # Potential Benefit

-Each Application which uses ScaLAPACK will be able to use the DLA interface with minor changes in the code, and can choose the best pperforming DLA package to speed-up the application.
+Each Application which uses ScaLAPACK will be able to use the DLA interface with minor changes in the code, and can benefit from the use of the best performing DLA package to increase the performance of the application.

 # DLA Interface